TomUszyn/PFDA-project/README.md

    - **Visualizations**:
      - Trend lines for each currency.
      - Volatility comparison charts.
-     - Interactive visualisations for exploring data dynamically.
+     - Interactive visualisations for exploring data dynamically (Bonus Features).

    - **Final Report**: Include insights, observations, and potential real-world implications of the trends analysed.